tanujkhattar/blog-codes/README.md

 # blog-codes
-These are Code Snippets used for demonstration in my blog post https://tanujkhattar.wordpress.com
+These are code snippets used for demonstration in my blog post https://tanujkhattar.wordpress.com